 Sebaceous cysts can form when the sebaceous glands become blocked.
 The sebaceous glands secrete ‘sebum’.
 Sebum is an oil that lubricates the hair and skin.

 There are sebaceous glands in many areas of the body, but they are most abundant on the face and scalp.
 A sebaceous breast cyst is a type of epidermal cyst, that forms as a collection of keratin-like material.

 Usually, a sebaceous breast cyst will have a small opening to the skin, but this may not be easily visible.
 Sebaceous cysts most commonly appear on the face, the back of the ears, neck, back and torso.
 However, sebaceous cysts can also occur on the breast.

 Symptoms of the Sebaceous Cyst

 Often, these type of cysts appear as small bumps or lumps just beneath the skin.
-Picture them as small, closed ‘sacs’, that contain keratin.
+So, you can picture them as small, closed ‘sacs’, that contain keratin.
 Keratin is a protein that protects the skin cells from damage or stress.